Homework Unit 4 (Classification): Fit KNN Models

 Understanding Accuracy (Example)

-Before we build any models, let’s explain a bit about accuracy.
+Before we build any models, let’s talk a bit about accuracy.
 When outcomes are imbalanced, accuracy is not our best performance metric because accuracy is the number of correctly predicted observations (including both true positives and true negatives).
 We’ll learn about more advanced performance metrics in Unit 6, but for now let’s demonstrate why accuracy can be problematic.

 data_trn |>